grame-cncm/faust/tools/benchmark/README.md

 - `-osc to activate OSC control`
 - `-httpd to activate HTTPD control`

 Additional Faust compiler options can be given.
 Note that the Interpreter backend can be launched in *trace* mode, so that various statistics on the running code are collected and displayed while running and/or when closing the application.
-For developers.
-Then *FAUST_INTERP_TRACE* environment variable can be set to values from 1 to 5 (see the **interp-trace** tool).
+For developers, the *FAUST_INTERP_TRACE* environment variable can be set to values from 1 to 5 (see the **interp-trace** tool).

 ## interp-trace

-The **interp-trace** runs and intruments the compiled program using the Interpreter backend.
-Various statistics on the running code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW and DIV_BY_ZERO operations.
+The **interp-trace** tool runs and intruments the compiled program using the Interpreter backend.
+Various statistics on the code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW and DIV_BY_ZERO operations.
 Mode 4 and 5 allow to display the stack trace of the running code when FP_INFINITE or FP_NAN values are produced.

-Several Several tracing levels can be used:

 `interp-trace -trace <1-5> [additional Faust options (-ftz xx)] foo.dsp`

 Here are the available options:

- - `-Use '-trace 1' to collect FP_SUBNORMAL only`
+ - `-trace 1 to collect FP_SUBNORMAL only`
- - `-Use '-trace 2' to collect FP_SUBNORMAL, FP_INFINITE and FP_NAN`
+ - `-trace 2 to collect FP_SUBNORMAL, FP_INFINITE and FP_NAN`
- - `-Use '-trace 3' to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW and DIV_BY_ZERO`
+ - `-trace 3 to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW and DIV_BY_ZERO`
- - `-Use '-trace 4' to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO, fails at first FP_INFINITE or FP_NAN`
+ - `-trace 4 to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO, fails at first FP_INFINITE or FP_NAN`
- - `-Use '-trace 5' to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO, continue after FP_INFINITE or FP_NAN`
+ - `-trace 5 to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO, continue after FP_INFINITE or FP_NAN`

 ## faustbench